 An employee must be able to provide a secure and safe working environment to be allowed to work remotely and must identify in writing what additional items and expenses are necessary to provide a compliant workspace prior to entering into a remote work arrangement.
 If a change occurs necessitating additional items or expense to maintain a compliant workspace, the employee shall immediately notify his or her supervisor in writing.
 The supervisor may approve the additional items or expense or terminate the remote work arrangement.

 A supervisor must review the guidelines in Appendix C with an employee candidate for remote work and should obtain satisfactory responses from the employee before approving the remote work arrangement.

 Employees who require particular equipment or other accommodation to perform the work remotely must raise those requests with the employee’s supervisor.
-If the request is related to a disability, the employee should contact the Diversity & Equal Opportunity Office, at 713-500-CALL or CALL@uth.tmc.edu.
+If the request is related to a disability, the employee should contact the University Relations & Equal Opportunity Office, at 713-500-CALL or CALL@uth.tmc.edu.